Ayaz Amir

-Ayaz Amir (ایاز امیر) is a Pakistani Journalist,analyst,columnist, former military officer,diplomat and politician.
+Ayaz Amir (ایاز امیر) is a Pakistani journalist, analyst, columnist, former military officer, diplomat and politician.
 Previously, he had been a member of the Provincial Assembly of the Punjab in 1990s and a member of the National Assembly between 2008 and 2013.

 In September 2022, Amir's son Shahnawaz was indicted by police for the murder of his wife, Sarah Inam.

 Early life

-Ayaz Amir was born in Chakwal District.
+Ayaz Amir was born in Bhagwal, village of Chakwal.
 He received his education from Lawrence College, Murree and then joined Pakistan Military Academy as a cadet officer.
 He retired as a captain from the Pakistan Army and joined the foreign service.

 In 1981, he was imprisoned again for five months.